aaronhamilton/companion/README.md

 ## Fixes from the original xcompmgr:

 * fixed a segfault when opening certain window types
-* fixed a memory leak caused by not freeing up shadows (from the freedesktop repo)
 * fixed the conflict with chromium and similar windows
 * [many more](https://github.com/chjj/compton/issues)